Updated September 27, 2021

 If you’ve ever considered the idea of opening a dispensary, now’s a great time to put your plans into action.
 Here are the top considerations you should know to start a dispensary in New Jersey.

 Don’t wait to start on your application.
 Applications can run hundreds or thousands of pages long.
-You’ll need to submit proof of real estate acquisition, many planning documents, as well as articles of incorporation, approval from your local municipality, and a mockup of the security camera blueprint for your dispensary.
+For standard licenses, you’ll need to submit proof of real estate acquisition, many planning documents, as well as articles of incorporation, approval from your local municipality, and a mockup of the security camera blueprint for your dispensary.
 The standard application fee is $400, plus an additional $1,600 if approved.
 The annual retailer licensing fee is $10,000.